Welcome to McMaster University’s ‘Quick Start’ website. By following these steps, you will be better prepared for your September arrival.

 Prior to your arrival, you are required to complete several action-items in June and beyond.
 Please watch the video and browse the links/icons above for an overview of your pre-arrival steps.
-Precise registration instructions will be sent to you later in June.
+Precise registration instructions are sent in late June.

 In the mean time, click the link below to join the official Class of 2018 Facebook group.
 We will be posting important reminders/updates on that page.

 Your official offer letter will have all of the conditions clearly stated.
 You must meet these conditions by the date specified in your Offer of Admission letter in order for your offer to become final.